jpegai/jpegai.github.io/00_timeline.md

 permalink: /0-time/
 ---

+Final deadlines for submission of decoder with model, code-streams and decoded test images.

 | Date           			| Description           |
 | :------------------------ |:----------------------|
 | 10th March       			| Release of the training and validation parts of the dataset. |